-When Orion returns from the Moon, it will be traveling nearly 25,000 mph, a speed that could cover the distance from Los Angeles to New York City in six minutes.
+When Orion returns from the Moon, it will be traveling nearly 25,000 mph (40,000 kph), a speed that could cover the distance from Los Angeles to New York City in six minutes.
 Its advanced heat shield, made with a material called AVCOAT, is designed to wear away as it heats up.
-Orion’s heat shield is the largest of its kind ever built and will help the spacecraft withstand temperatures around 5,000 degrees Fahrenheit during reentry though Earth’s atmosphere.
+Orion’s heat shield is the largest of its kind ever built and will help the spacecraft withstand temperatures around 5,000 degrees Fahrenheit during reentry through Earth’s atmosphere.

-Before reentry, Orion also will endure a 700-degree temperature range from about minus 150 to 550 degrees Fahrenheit.
-Orion’s highly capable thermal protection system, paired with thermal controls, will protect Orion during periods of direct sunlight and pitch black darkness while its crews will comfortably enjoy a safe and stable interior temperature of about 77 degrees Fahrenheit.
+Before reentry, Orion also will endure a 700-degree temperature range from about minus 150 to 550 degrees Fahrenheit (minus 100 to 290 degrees Celsius).
+Orion’s highly capable thermal protection system, paired with thermal controls, will protect Orion during periods of direct sunlight and pitch-black darkness while its crews will comfortably enjoy a safe and stable interior temperature of about 77 degrees Fahrenheit (25 degrees Celsius).

 Constant Communication and Navigation